Why Sugar Is Your Children’s Enemy #1

 Fructose cannot be used directly by the organism.
 It is transformed in the liver in glyceraldehyde, in lipoproteins or enters the glucose glycogen pathway.

-Some so called slow carbohydrates that are very rapidly transformed into glucose once they have been digested.
+Some so called slow carbohydrates that are in fact very rapidly transformed into glucose once they have been digested.
 They can be considered right away as glucose.

 Insulin is produced within the pancreas.
 It is a very important hormone that brings downs excessive concentration of glucose in the blood.
-The more glucose, the more insulin is needed to lower its concentration, and the more insulin is secreted, at least in healthy, non-diabetic people.
+The more glucose in the blood, the more insulin is needed to compensate for it, and the more insulin is secreted, at least in healthy, non-diabetic people.

 Leptin is the appetite hormone.
 It controls the sensation of satiety.